galaxyproject/tools-iuc/tools/microsatbed/README.md

 others will be ignored.
 In all cases, a minimum required number of repeats can be specified.

 For example, requiring 2 or more repeats of the trimer *ACG* will report every sequence of *ACGACG* or *ACGACGACG* or *ACGACGACGACG* and so on, as individual bed features.
-Similarly, requiring 3 repeats of any trimer will report every distinct 3 nucleotide pattern, including *ACGACGACG* as well as every other unique 3 nucleotide pattern with 3
+Similarly, requiring 3 repeats of any trimer will report every distinct 3 nucleotide pattern, including *ACGACGACG* as well as every other unique 3 nucleotide pattern with 3 repeats in a row.

 A fasta file must be supplied for processing.
 A built in genome can be selected, or a fasta file of any kind can be selected from the current history.
 Note that all symbols are treated as valid nucleotides by pytrf, so extraneous characters such as *-* or *N* in the input fasta may appear as unexpected bed features.
 Lower case fasta symbols will be converted to uppercase, to prevent them being reported as distinct motifs.